Skip to content

 INFO

-You need to tell Cyclone which network interface you want to use in your system.
+On your host computer you need to tell Cyclone which network interface you want to use in your system.
 This is especially important when you have multiple network interfaces.
-In this example Olive component's ip on the interface side is 10.42.0.1.
+In this example host IP is 10.42.0.1. (or 192.168.7.100 for newer versinos)

 <?xml version="1.0" encoding="UTF-8" ?>